scalabli/quo/docs/advanced.rst

 It's possible to provide a function that is used for normalizing tokens.
 Tokens are option names, choice values, or command values.
-This can be used to implement case insensitive options, for instance.
+This can be used to implement case insensitive apps, for instance.

 In order to use this feature, the context needs to be passed a function that